 How serious is the coronavirus problem in Sri Lanka?

 Currently, there are relatively few cases of coronavirus in Sri Lanka.
-However, since the start of October, the number of infections in the country is quickly rising.
-On 15 October, 5,170 infections were reported with 13 casualties.
-Because not everyone can be tested for the coronavirus, it cannot be said for certain whether these numbers paint an accurate picture of the reality of the situation.
-In Katunayake, a suburb of the city Negombo, a curfew has been implemented due to the high number of new infections.
-A travel ban has been put in place for all tourists and business travellers until further notice, even if they possess a valid visa.
+However, since the start of October 2020, the number of infections in the country has quickly risen, especially in the district Polunnaruwa and in Colombo.
+On 1 April, 92,706 infections were reported with 483 deaths.
+Because not everyone can be tested for coronavirus, it cannot be said for certain whether these numbers paint an accurate picture of the reality of the situation.

-Sri Lanka has taken resolute measures to stop the further spread of the coronavirus
+Sri Lanka has taken resolute measures to stop further spread of the coronavirus

 Can I currently apply for a Sri Lanka visa?

 Since 21 January 2021, applications for the tourist visa for Sri Lanka are being approved again.
 The visa has to be applied for before departure; it cannot be applied for on arrival in Sri Lanka.
 Currently, due to a technical problem, it is not possible to apply for a visa on e-Visa.co.uk.
 You can, however, already apply for the visa on the website of the Sri Lankan immigration service.